 The summer of 1998 was the last year the White Plains YMCA was able to operate the White Plains Summer Day Camp in Greenwich using a field on King St. The Brunswick School purchased the property and the YMCA camp was without a home.
 Seeking a new campsite, the YMCA of Central and Northern Westchester purchased an abandoned camp in Putnam Valley.
 Formerly known as Madison-Felicia, it was owned by the Hudson Guild.
 At Christmas 1999, Combe Inc. announced a gift of $300,000 to ensure the opening of the camp in the year 2000.

 On October 9, 2000, the YMCA of the USA recognized the new Putnam Valley/Camp Combe Branch.
 Since then the camp has been allowed to grow and prosper.
 Combe Inc. continues to have an annual workday at the site as well as supporting capital improvements.
-Recently, MasterCard, IBM, Pepsico, and other companies have assisted in the rapid development and expansion of the facilities at camp.
+Companies such as MasterCard, IBM, & Pepsico have assisted in the development and expansion of the facilities at camp.

 Did you know in the 80s PBS filmed a series called High Feather on what is now the Putnam Valley YMCA Camp Combe property?